 ROLE OF THE CHAIRplus

 The Chairman is responsible for ensuring that the Board functions effectively.
 He sets the agenda for Board meetings and ensures that adequate time is devoted to discussion of all agenda items, particularly strategic issues, facilitating the effective contribution of all Directors and ensuring that the Board as a whole is involved in the decision-making process.

 ROLE OF THE CHIEF EXECUTIVE OFFICERplus

 The Chief Executive Officer has principal responsibility for all operational activities and the day-to-day management of the business, in accordance with the strategies and policies approved by the Board.
 The Chief Executive also has responsibility for communicating to the Group’s employees the expectations of the Board in relation to culture, values and behaviours.

 ROLE OF THE SENIOR INDEPENDENT DIRECTOR AND NON-EXECUTIVE DIRECTORSplus

 The Senior Independent Director has an important role on the Board, providing a sounding board for the Chairman, leading on corporate governance issues and serving as an intermediary for the other Non-executive Directors.
 He is available to Shareholders if they have concerns which contact through the normal channels of the Chairman, Chief Executive Officer or other Executive Directors has failed to resolve, or for which such contact is not appropriate.

 BOARD COMPOSITION, COMMITMENT AND ELECTION OF DIRECTORSplus

 The Nomination Committee leads the process for Board appointments and makes recommendations to the Board.

 On appointment, Board members, in particular the Chairman and the Non-executive Directors, disclose their other commitments and agree to allocate sufficient time to the Company to discharge their duties effectively and ensure that these other commitments do not affect their contribution.

-The current Board commitments of all Directors are shown on the Board of directors page.
+The current Board commitments of all Directors are shown on the Board of Directors page.
 Their terms of appointment are reported on pages 59 and 60 of the 2018 Annual Report.
 Directors’ length of service on the Board is set out in the table overleaf.